conan-io/docs/versioning/lockfiles/introduction.rst

 .. important::

-    Whatever is locked in a lockfile cannot be changed.
+    The information stored in a lockfile cannot be changed.
 Any attempt to modify locked data will result in an error.

 For example, if now we try to do a ``install`` that also builds ``pkga`` from source: